My purpose in assembling this table and highlighting various

 (1629) son of Richard;

-born at Holm, Westmoreland.
+born at Holm, Westmorland.
 School Kirkby,

 Lonsdale.
 Admitted siz March 26, 1629 age 27 (b.
 Abt 1602) (Other